 Data is king.
-As product managers, one of our most important roles is being a data guru.
-It’s undeniably essential that PMs pull usage data and analyze it so we can build better products.
+In the age of big data, one of our most important roles is being a data guru.
+It’s undeniably essential to use data and analyze it to build better products.
 Without king data, we have no insight into how people use our products, no baseline guiding our development process.

-That said, data does not give us the full picture, because it reflects theoutcomes of user behavior, but not the human drive behind those behaviors.
+That said, data does not give us the full picture, because it reflects the outcomes of human behavior, but not the human drive behind those behaviors.
 In other words, all the data in the world can’t tell us the “whys”.